+ Larger Font | + Smaller Font

 and community organizations and not-for-profit agencies that match the goals of the BA in Communication Studies.

-Three workshops will be held during the current term for Spring 2014 placements.
+Three workshops will be held during the current term for Fall 2014 placements.

 No reservation is required to attend a workshop.